PREreview/champions-handbook/how-to-contribute.md

 # Ways to Contribute to the Champions GitHub
-There are two ways to contribute to the Champions GitHub.
+There are three major ways to contribute to the Champions GitHub.

 - Suggest a change, addition, or deletion to what is already on the GitHub using [Issues](https://github.com/PREreview/champions-handbook/issues).
      - Before submitting a new issue, check to make sure a similar issue isn't already open.
 If one is, contribute to that issue thread with your feedback.